Zaghloul El-Naggar: Controversial claims and religion

-Naggar said that the power of America would eventually end.
+El-Naggar said that the power of America would eventually end.

-Camel urine was prescribed as a treatment by Zaghloul El-Naggar which has anti cancer properties according to a peer reviewed paper.
+Camel urine was prescribed as a treatment by El-Naggar, which has anti cancer properties according to a peer reviewed paper.

-He engaged in 9/11 denial and spoke twice in the Imam Muhammad ibn Abd al-Wahhab Mosque in Qatar.
+He engaged in 9/11 denial.

-Splitting of the moon
+Splitting of the Moon

-Naggar claimed in 2004 that NASA had in 1978 confirmed in a television program the splitting of the moon.
+El-Naggar claimed in 2004 that NASA had, in 1978, confirmed in a television program the splitting of the Moon.